Community Psychedelic Integration Circle

 Cost: $15 – $20 suggested community contribution.
-This group will run the 2nd and 4th Mondays of every month.
+This group will run the 2nd and 4th Wednesdays of every month.
 Please visit the site for additional details and RSVP.

 Research, resources, and reflections on psychedelic family life and destination of the Psychedelic Parenting Podcast hosted by Jonathan “Djinn” Thompson.
 This site is a resource for passing on the values of plant medicines to our children.
 We tell stories, interview the elders and their children, and share ideas.
 Psychedelic Parenting’s Mission is to provide education, advice, and support to individuals, families, and groups developing new traditions, creating rites of passage, building communities, and rearing children by values centered in Plant Medicine Experiences.

 Ketamine Infusions for Depression & Pain – Metro Detroit

 Ketamine Infusions for Depression and Pain is a chronic pain, depression, and anxiety support group that meets monthly in Royal Oak, MI.
 This group is for anyone who is seeking support for depression and chronic pain or is interested in learning more about IV ketamine infusion treatment in a clinical setting.
 There is no cost to attend.
 For event details and more information visit our Facebook page.